 This was the moment I decided I needed to get my life back in order.
-I had a deficit of $50,000 and I needed to find out how to start digging myself back out.
+I had a deficit of $50,000 on my credit cards and $25,000 in car and other loans.
+I was in the hole for a little over $75,000!
+I needed to find out how to start digging myself back out.
 After long nights of research and many days of crunching numbers, I came to a solution that would work for me.
 I was ready to begin my journey toward financial freedom from credit card debt.
 This was the start of my Debt Roundup.

 This Free Tool Helped Me Pay Off $75,000